quii/learn-go-with-tests/structs/readme.md

 > I only accept arguments that have methods called `Area` which return `float64`

 You do this with `interface`.
-Interfaces are a very powerful concept in statically typed languages like Go, they allow you to make re-useable functions that can be used with different types and create highly-decoupled code.
+Interfaces are a very powerful concept in statically typed languages like Go, they allow you to make functions that can be used with different types and create highly-decoupled code whilst still maintaining type-safety.

 Let's introduce this by refactoring our tests.

 ```go
 func TestArea(t *testing.T) {